Contract talks between Jamal Adams, Seahawks at a standstill; Russell Wilson willing to restructure his deal, per sources

 Brown turns 36 at the end of the month and has battled a troublesome knee the past few years, limiting his practice time.

-Even if the Seahawks could structure a contract for Brown that would decrease the $11.2 million of his cap hit that remains for this season, they may simply not want to add any cap hit for Brown in future years, seasons they may not be sure Brown would play.
+Even if the Seahawks could structure a contract for Brown that would decrease the $11.2 million of his cap hit that remains for this season, they might simply not want to add any cap hit for Brown in future years, seasons they might not be sure Brown would play.

-Carroll’s answer Tuesday when asked about those contract negotiations certainly didn’t dispel the idea that the team may not have any plans to give him an extension.
+Carroll’s answer Tuesday when asked about those contract negotiations certainly didn’t dispel the idea that the team might not have any plans to give him an extension.

 “Nothing new is happening with that at this point,’’ Carroll said.